marp-team/marpit/docs/introduction.md

 fs.writeFileSync('example.html', htmlFile.trim())
 ```

-Outputted HTML is [here](/assets/how-to-use/example.html ':ignore').
+See [Generated HTML](/assets/how-to-use/example.html ':ignore').
 It can convert into [PDF slide deck](/assets/how-to-use/example.pdf ':ignore') through printing by Chrome.

 We are introducing the basic usage step-by-step in [Usage](usage.md) section.